in28minutes/java-cheat-sheet/README.md

     static int count;
 }
 ```

 ### Scope of a Variable
-- Scope of a variable defines where (which part of code) the value of variable can be accessed.
+- Scope of a variable defines where (which part of code) a variable can be accessed.

 #### Important Rules
 - Static Variable can be used anywhere in the class.
 - Member Variable can be used in any non-static method.
 - Local Variable can be used only in the method where it is declared.
 - Block Variable can be used only in the block (code between { and }) where it is declared.

 #### Variable Scope Examples
 Below code shows all these Rules in action:
 ```